-75. The exercises of the school shall be suspended. and the laboratories and drawing-rooms closed to students (except as provided below) on legal holidays; for the calendar week including Christmas Day, except that when Christmas falls upon Saturday, Sunday, Monday, or Tuesday the recess\ shall begin on the preceding Thursday and extend through the following Wednesday; during the period between the close of the semi-annual examinations and the beginning of the second term; during the last four days of the week in which April 19th occurs, when the 19th falls upon Wednesday, Thursday, Friday, or Saturday; during the last three days of the preceding week and on Monday of the same week when the 19th falls on Sunday or Monday; upon the 19th and the Friday, Saturday, and Monday preceding when the 19th falls on Tuesday.
+72. The exercises of the school shall be suspended, and the laboratories and drawing-rooms closed to students (except as provided below) on legal holidays; from December 22 to January 1, inclusive, when Christmas Day falls on Monday or Tuesday; from December 23 to January 2 when Christmas Day falls on Saturday or Sunday; from December 24 to January 1, 3, or 4, as Christmas Day falls on Wednesday, Thursday, or Friday; during the week beginning on the Sunday following March 9 in ordinary years, and during the week beginning on the Sunday following March 8 in leap years.
 For exceptional reasons, however, students may be admitted to the laboratories and drawing-rooms by permission of the head of the department.

-76. A motion to amend these rules shall lie upon the table at least until the next Faculty meeting after its introduction, and final action shall not be taken unless the subject has been announced in the call for the meeting.
+73. A motion to amend these rules shall lie upon the table at least until the next Faculty meeting after its introduction, and final action shall not be taken unless the subject has been announced in the call for the meeting.
 This rule shall apply also to changes in the several course schedules.